AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 *Context: Campaign Interaction*

-The identification mode Refers to a Contact’s status.
+The identification mode Refers to a Contact's status.
 It can be explicit, implicit or anonymous.

 * **explicit**: the contact is identified following their login onto the channel interface.
 * **implicit**: the contact has been identified by a cookie (permanent or session).
 It can be processed as an anonymous or identified contact.